In most cases, the cause is

 Progression of an injury to the esophagus

 Injuries that can progress to obstruction can result from damage to the esophagus caused by the repeated backflow of acid from the stomach (gastroesophageal reflux or GERD Gastroesophageal Reflux Disease (GERD) In gastroesophageal reflux disease, stomach contents, including acid and bile, flow backward from the stomach into the esophagus, causing inflammation in the esophagus and pain in the bottom... read more ), usually over years.
-Obstruction can also be caused by damage to the esophagus that occurs after swallowing a corrosive substance Caustic Substances Poisoning When swallowed, caustic substances can burn all tissues they touch—from the lips to the stomach.
-Symptoms may include pain (particularly with swallowing), coughing, shortness of breath, and... read more (erosive esophagitis) or rarely after inflammation of the esophagus caused by a pill that gets stuck in the esophagus for a period of time.
+Obstruction can also be caused by damage to the esophagus that occurs after swallowing a corrosive substance Caustic Substances Poisoning Caustic substances are highly acidic or alkaline chemicals that can cause severe burns to the mouth and digestive tract when swallowed.
+When swallowed, caustic substances can burn all tissues... read more (erosive esophagitis) or rarely after inflammation of the esophagus caused by a pill that gets stuck in the esophagus for a period of time.

 Tumors are serious causes of narrowing, including cancerous tumors Esophageal Cancer Esophageal cancers develop in the cells that line the wall of the esophagus (the tube that connects the throat to the stomach).
 Tobacco and alcohol use, human papillomavirus infections, and... read more and noncancerous tumors Esophageal Tumors That Are Noncancerous Noncancerous (benign) tumors of the esophagus (the tube that connects the throat to the stomach) are rare.
 Some tumors can cause problems with swallowing and, rarely, ulcers, bleeding, or both... read more of the esophagus.